Tonight's ghost tours are filling up. Limited spots available — check availability now →

 The Forsyth Park Fountain: History, Symbolism, and Why Every Photo of It Looks the Same

-Where the Fountain Came From
+Where the Fountain Actually Came From

-The Forsyth Park fountain was installed in 1858 during one of Savannah’s wealthier antebellum periods.
-It is cast iron, manufactured in New York, and it was not a unique design — the same or nearly identical fountain appears in other American cities from the same era, including New Orleans.
-The cast iron fountain was a catalog item in the mid-19th century, which somewhat undercuts the mythology of it as a singular Savannah creation.
-The park itself predates the fountain by several years, laid out in the 1840s as the city expanded beyond Oglethorpe’s original grid.
+The Forsyth Park fountain was installed in 1858, during one of Savannah’s wealthier antebellum periods.
+It is cast iron, manufactured in New York.
+Interestingly, it was not a unique design.
+The same — or nearly identical — fountain appears in other American cities from the same era, including New Orleans.
+In other words, the cast iron fountain was a catalog item in the mid-19th century.
+That fact somewhat undercuts the mythology of it as a singular Savannah creation.

 What It’s Actually Depicting